vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 61. Dāmara 62.
 Atharvaka 63.
 Kabandha 64.
 Sirascheda

 This list of sixty-four monistic Tantras is based on the authority of the Srikanthi, a Saiva work quoted by Jayaratha in his commentary on the Tantrāloka, I, 42—3.
-We may add here that the above list of 64 Tantras is different from the one given in the Sabdārtha Cintāmaņi under «Tantra" on page 1048.
+We may add here that the above list of 64 Tantras is different from the one given in the Sabdārtha Cintāmaṇi under «Tantra" on page 1048.
 The latter is based on the authority of the Siddhi Sarasvata and has certain names of Tantras in common with the former, e. g.
 Svatantra and Rudra Yāmala etc. and mentions the names of certain others which are quoted by Abhinava in the Tantrāloka, though not included in Jayaratha's list.

 THE FOURTH SAIVA TANTRIC SCHOOL.